-11.3.10 Solid fuel boiler
+9.3.3 Solid fuel boiler

 Controls a pump in order to heat a storage tank using a solid fuel boiler.
-The pump must be connected to output R1.

 The pump is switched on when all of the following conditions are satisfied at the same time:

 - The temperature difference between the solid fuel boiler and the storage tank exceeds T{diff on}. - The solid fuel boiler temperature lies above the min. solid fuel boiler temperature. - The storage tank temperature lies below the max. storage tank temperature.